CivicTechWR/WRvotes/docs/resources/voter-info.md

   voting.**
 - [Wilmot](https://www.wilmot.ca/en/township-office/whats-new-for-2022.aspx):
   In-person voting Oct 15, 16, 22, 23. **There is no in-person voting Oct 24.**
-  Internet voting from Oct 14 to Oct 24.
+  Internet and phone voting from Oct 14 to Oct 24.